RohithaDantala/Bus_Tracking_System/README.md

 - **JWT Authentication**: Token-based authentication for secure API access
 - **Input Validation**: Frontend and backend validation for all user inputs
 - **CORS Protection**: Configured for secure cross-origin requests

+  ### 🔧  Further Research / Future Scope

+- 🔄 Integrate GPS hardware for live automatic bus location updates instead of manual coordinates

+- 📱 Develop mobile apps using React Native or Flutter for student & admin access

+- 🔔 Push notifications for bus arrival alerts using Firebase or Twilio

+- 📊 Admin dashboard for visual analytics of routes, bus utilization, and driver performance

+- 🔐 Two-factor authentication (2FA) for enhanced login security

+- ☁️ Migrate backend to cloud (e.g., AWS, Heroku, or GCP) for better scalability

+- 🧾 Online payment gateway for digital bus pass purchase (Stripe, Razorpay etc.)

+- 🧮 Auto-assign buses & drivers based on load, timing, and driver availability using algorithms

+### ✅ Conclusion
+The Online Bus Tracking System provides a reliable and efficient solution to track buses in real time.
+It reduces the uncertainty of bus arrival times and improves communication between students, drivers, and administrators.
+By using a user-friendly web interface, the system enables users to view current bus locations, estimated arrival times, and route information.

+This project demonstrates how technology can improve daily transportation experiences and ensure better safety and time management for students.
+With further enhancements like GPS integration and mobile app support, this system can become a fully automated smart transportation solution.